LeadWYRE — Precision-Engineered Revenue Systems

 Key Takeaway

-Most business owners treat a missed call as a minor operational hiccup.
-It's easy to dismiss as a normal cost of doing business.
-But when you actually run the numbers, that minor "hiccup" is often the single largest source of lost revenue in a service-based business.
+Most business owners write off a missed call as a small operational hiccup, a normal cost of doing business.
+But when you actually run the numbers, that "hiccup" often becomes the single largest source of lost revenue in a service-based business.
 It's a silent leak, draining profitability daily, with a financial impact far more severe than most operators realize.

 The Math Behind the Missed Connection

-Let's examine inbound phone traffic.
+Let's look at inbound phone traffic.
 A recent analysis of over 13,175 business calls revealed a staggering truth: nearly three-quarters of them—74.1% to be exact—go completely unanswered.
-For every ten potential customers who dial your number, more than seven are met with a ringing tone that eventually dumps them into voicemail.
-You've already paid for the marketing to make the phone ring, but the final hurdle is where the system breaks down.
+For every ten potential customers who dial your number, more than seven hear a ringing tone that eventually dumps them into voicemail.
+You already paid for the marketing to make the phone ring, but the final hurdle is where the system breaks down.

 Calculating the Hard Dollar Cost